Simple versus Optimal Contracts: Approximation Guarantees of Linear Contracts

 \section{Approximation Guarantees of Linear Contracts}

 In this section we study linear contracts and their approximation guarantees.
-We show tight bounds on the approximation guarantee of linear contracts in all relevant parameters of the model. \pdnote{Our upper bounds in fact apply to the stronger benchmark of optimal welfare.
-Our lower bounds continue to hold under standard regularity assumptions (see Appendix \ref{appx:MLRP}).}
+We show tight bounds on the approximation guarantees of linear contracts in all relevant parameters of the model---number of actions and outcomes (Section~\ref{sub:approx-num-actions}), spread of rewards (Section~\ref{sub:approx-range-E-rewards}) and costs (Section~\ref{sub:approx-range-costs}).
+Our upper bounds in fact apply to the stronger benchmark of optimal welfare.
+Our lower bounds continue to hold if the instances are required to satisfy MLRP.
+See Appendix~\ref{appx:approximation} for for all proofs omitted from this section.